TNDC2002/PEproject/documents/report.md

    After successfully creating your account, it's time to explore our extensive movie catalog.
 Navigate to the "Movies" section to discover a wide range of genres.
 Browse through the collections, popular releases, or use the search bar to find specific movies.

 3. **_Select and Rent Movies:_**
    When you find a movie you want to rent, click on its title to access the movie details page.
 Here, you'll find a synopsis, cast and crew information, user reviews, and other relevant details.
 Click on "Rent" to proceed to the checkout.
+You can also "favourite" a movie and rate them with the corresponding icons.

 4. **_Make Payment:_**
    At the checkout, review your selected movie and rental duration. _SmashBruh_ provides secure payment options.
 Choose your preferred payment method, enter the required details, and click "Smash" to finalize your rental.